elopio/docs/source/includes/_apiOverview.md

 ===========
 <aside class="notice">The API Overview section is still under construction and may be missing some information.
 Don't worry!
 We plan to update the entire documentation prior to Augur launching.
 Thank you for your patience as we make these updates.</aside>

 Augur.js is a collection of JavaScript APIs that can be used to query for information about Augur's [Markets](#market) and interact with Augur's [smart contracts](https://github.com/AugurProject/augur-core).
 The documentation for augur.js is divided into four sections: the [Simplified API](#simplified-api), the [Call API](#call-api), the [Transaction API](#transaction-api), and the [Events API](#events-api).
-The Simplified API provides general information about Markets within Augur and requires a connection to an [Augur Node](#augur-node).
+The Simplified API provides general information about Markets within Augur and requires a connection to an [Augur Node](#augur-node) (covered in the next section).
 The Call and Transaction APIs provide direct mappings to Augur's smart contract methods via the `augur.api` object.
 The Call API uses `eth_call` to make "get" requests for information stored on the blockchain.
 The Transaction API uses `eth_sendTransaction` to make "set" requests to the blockchain in order to modify the blockchain's information in some way, like creating a new [Order](#order) on the [Order Book](#order-book).
 The Events API enables listening for certain logged events and searching for them.
 The Call, Transaction, and Events APIs do not require a connection to an Augur Node.
 Each of these four components of augur.js is covered in greater detail in their respective sections below.

 In this section, we will go over how to import augur.js into your project and connect it to an Ethereum Node.
 This section will also cover market creation, and initial market loading.